Skip to content

 Best for: People who want an online HYSA backed by a major bank with physical branches.

-Capital One is one of the few banks offering competitive online savings rates while also having physical Capital One Cafes in major cities.
-If you occasionally want to talk to someone in person, this hybrid model works.
+Capital One has physical Capital One Cafes in major cities.
 4.25% APY, no minimums, no fees.
 FDIC insured.

 5. Wealthfront Cash Account: 4.50% APY